be well-rounded (circu-LARRY-ty?) and pi-lingual: CELEBRATE PI DAY !

-Pi Day Haiku (some say “pi-ku”): Lesser was announced by “Math Matters at Taylor & Francis” social media on 4/8/15 as a winner of its 2015 Pi Day (of the Century) haiku contest for his entry, which he later published in Journal of Humanistic Mathematics (on p.
+Pi Day Haiku (not to be confused with “pi-ku”): Lesser was announced by “Math Matters at Taylor & Francis” social media on 4/8/15 as a winner of its 2015 Pi Day (of the Century) haiku contest for his entry, which he later published in Journal of Humanistic Mathematics (on p.
 456 of http://scholarship.claremont.edu/jhm/vol8/iss1/22/).

 TEACHER ARTICLES: See Lesser’s 6-page article “Slices of Pi: Rounding Up Ideas for Celebrating Pi Day” in the fall 2004 Texas Mathematics Teacher.
 Also of interest is Sandra A. Daire’s Pi Day article “Celebrating Mathematics All Year ‘Round” in the March 2010 Mathematics Teacher, 103(7), 509-513.
 Also, teachers interested in culturally relevant mathematics will appreciate Lesser’s article in The Jewish Educator and the “value of pi” section of Lesser’s article in Journal of Mathematics and Culture.

 RESEARCHER ARTICLE Lesser co-wrote about family math nights which featured pi activities: “Parent Power Nights: A Vehicle for Engaging Adults/Families in Learning Mathematics” in the Nov.
 2008 Adults Learning Mathematics International Journal, 3(2b), 36-52.

 Pi Day Local Outreach: Lesser has helped with pi day events for elementary school students (e.g., Canutillo ES; see, for example, the article starting on p.
 36 of this, middle school students (e.g., Henderson MS, as on p.
 13 of this; a grades 1-8 school (see this), high school students (e.g., Emery HS in Houston; see article in fall 2004 Texas Mathematics Teacher), and college students (e.g., with UTEP’s undergraduate math club, Club Zero: see, for example, the last page of this).

 pi-pourri of other links: